Diptych varieties. II: Polar varieties: The apolar varieties and diptychs with

 By \cite{BR1}, Classification Theorem~3.3, (3.7), when $de<3$, the cases to treat are

+The case $k=1$ is already in \cite{BR1}, (3.9): for any values of $d,e$ we get the codimension~2 complete intersection

+In \S\ref{ss!32} we discuss the case $k=2$ for arbitrary $d,e$: again there is an almost homogeneous variety $W_d$ that serves as a model for the equations.

-We discuss $k=1$ and $k=2$ as specialisations of varieties with arbitrary $d,e$.
-The cases with $k\ge3$ have edge variables with tags $=1$, that are therefore redundant generators.
+The cases with $k\ge3$ have some $x_i$ variables with tags $=1$, which, by the tag relations \eqref{eq!xtags}, are therefore redundant generators.
 Eliminating them leaves a variety in low codimension that we can specify by equations.
 For $k\ge3$, the reduced models are as follows (for odd $k$, top-to-bottom symmetry swaps $d,e$; we only list the cases with $d=1$):

 Eliminating the redundant generators is convenient to establish that the varieties exist, but leaving them in has its own advantages.
-It allows us to write their equations more naturally (in fact, usually as Tom unprojections), sometimes in closed Pfaffian formats.
+It allows us to write their equations more naturally (in fact, usually as Tom unprojections, in the language of \cite{TJ}, 2.2--2.3), sometimes in closed Pfaffian formats.
 In addition, we can put an extra deformation parameter as coefficient in front of each variable tagged with $1$, thus exhibiting the variety as a section of a bigger key variety.

-The case $k=1$ is already in \cite{BR1}, (3.9).
-For any values of $d,e$ we get the codimension~2 complete intersection